Have an old dresser in need of repurposing? It’s incredibly easy to turn a dresser into a DIY TV stand with just a few simple steps.

 I’ll admit, when we first started out with the planning of how to turn a dresser that we found on Craigslist into an entertainment system, we were a bit overwhelmed.
 It’s a lot to think about!

 We did our usual Googling, but this is one topic that we couldn’t find any help on.
-Most of the how-to’s we found were teaching how to turn a dresser into an media console by removing the drawers and adding shelves or cabinets – basically, turning what we find beautiful about the dresser into exactly what we’re trying to avoid.
+Most of the how-tos we found were teaching how to turn a dresser into a media console by removing the drawers and adding shelves or cabinets – basically, turning what we find beautiful about the dresser into exactly what we’re trying to avoid.

 Let’s be honest – I wanted to hide all of the components and never have to look at them again.
 The drawers needed to stay.

-So, Corey grabbed a saw and went to work.
+So, we did what we always do: Corey grabbed a saw and went to work.

 The first issue that we needed to address is how we would get the components to actually work if they’re hidden.
 Enter the IR repeater.

 This little device acts like a messenger between your remotes and electronics.
-Basically, all that needs to be seen is that little black rectangle you see in the bottom left corner of the photo.
-All you have to do is attach those little circular pieces to the front of your electronics like so:
+Basically, all that needs to be seen is a little black rectangle, which is the piece that you’ll point the remote at when you’re operating your television.
+All you have to do is attach the little circular pieces to the front of your electronics like so:

-Then just attach the reciever part anywhere you want.
-We choose to stick it to the front of our television, since it is black and blends right in with our television.
+Then, just attach the receiver part anywhere you want.
+We choose to stick it to the front of our television since it is black and blends right in.
 It transmits the signal directly to the components, and can even go through walls (we have one set up that way in our bedroom).
 As long as you can run the wires, you can change the channel.

 Once the holes were cut in the back, he also cut a panel out of each of the drawers that would be housing all the goods.